-After taking the Stramonium remedy for a time, then the more general fears of dying showed up.
+After taking the Stramonium remedy for a time, the client began experiencing more general fears of dying.
 It was as if a fear and anxiety layer was built up over time, and it became a Stramonium layer.
-Once Stramomium removed that layer, then the Aconite picture became clear to the homeopath, the remedy was prescribed and over time, the client was healed of his PTSD.
+Once Stramomium removed that layer, the homeopath could see the Aconite picture.
+The Homeopath prescribed that remedy.
+Over time, the client recovered from his PTSD.
 It turns out that the client actually did seek homeopathic care earlier, was prescribed Aconite, but DID NOT take the remedy!!!
 When he returned, he needed a different, deeper remedy.

 Long Distance Effects of Shock and Fear